browningjp/parcels/README.md

 ## Getting Started

 To use the system, you will need a CSV file containing the data of all the people.
 See [CSV file format](#csv-file-format) for more details on the format.
+You can try out the system using some [dummy data](https://raw.githubusercontent.com/browningjp/parcels/master/example.csv).

 The system is available at [parcels.codotypes.com](https://parcels.codotypes.com).